 - Sighişoara Blues Festival (March and September) – a weekend of concerts promoting Blues.

-Sighisoara is made of two parts.
-The city walls separate the Upper Town (or Citadel) and the Lower Town.
-Most of the best things to do in Sighişoara are concentrated in the Citadel, but there are a few attractions in the Lower Town and just outside the city centre.
+The city walls separate Sighisoara into two parts: Upper Town (or Citadel – pink) and the Lower Town (blue).
+Most attractions are concentrated in the Citadel, but there are a few attractions in the Lower Town and just outside the city centre.

 Turnul cu Ceas (The Clock Tower) is one of the nine watch towers in Sighişoara and possibly the city’s best attraction.

 Standing at 64m, the tower was built in 1556 and is one of the two main gate towers to the Old City.
 It was not built or defended by the craftsmen guilds but belonged to the city.
-The Clock Tower has a rectangular base, a colourful glazed shingle-tiled roof, and two clocks with seven figurines representing each day of the week.
+The Clock Tower has a rectangular base, a colourful glazed shingle-tiled roof, and two clocks with seven figurines, one each day of the week.

 As you walk up the tower, three floors of displays of medieval artifacts are part of Muzeul De Istorie Sighișoara (History Museum).
 Some displays are in English.